terraform-aviatrix-modules/terraform-aviatrix-aws-sdwan-cisco/README.md

-aviatrix_asn | 65000 | ASN To be used on Aviatrix Transit Gateway for BGP sdwan_asn | 65001 | ASN To be used on SDWAN Gateway for BGP aviatrix_tunnel_creation | true | When set to false, the IPSEC tunnels will not be provisioned to the Aviatrix transit gateway.
+aviatrix_asn | 65000 | ASN To be used on Aviatrix Transit Gateway for BGP sdwan_asn | 65001 | ASN To be used on SDWAN Gateway for BGP aviatrix_tunnel_creation | true | When set to false, the IPSEC tunnels will not be provisioned to the Aviatrix transit gateway. use_existing_vpc | false | Set to true to use an existing VPC in stead of having this module create one. vpc_id | | VPC ID, for using an existing VPC. sdwan_gw_subnet_cidr | | Subnet CIDR, for using an existing VPC.
+Required when use_existing_vpc is enabled.
+Make sure this is a public subnet. sdwan_ha_subnet_cidr | | Subnet CIDR, for using an existing VPC.
+Required when use_existing_vpc is enabled and ha_gw is true.
+Make sure this is a public subnet. sdwan_gw_subnet_id | | Subnet ID, for using an existing VPC.
+Required when use_existing_vpc is enabled.
+Make sure this is a public subnet. sdwan_ha_subnet_id | | Subnet ID, for using an existing VPC.
+Required when use_existing_vpc is enabled and ha_gw is true.
+Make sure this is a public subnet. second_interface | false | Add second interface to the SDWAN headend.
+Will be created in the same subnet as the first interface.
+VPN tunnel created will be done against the second interface if enabled.

 ### Outputs
 This module will return the following outputs: